-Laboratory: two hours weekly (separate sessions for Spanish and English speaking students) each
+(separate sessions for Spanish and English speaking students)

+Opto OAP2

-Opto OAP2 - Integrative Ocular Anatomy and Physiology 2 - 3.0 credits
+Integrative Ocular Anatomy and Physiology 2

 This course provides comprehensive knowledge of the microscopic anatomy of the normal human eye and the physiology of its cellular components that make up tissues and determine their functions.
 Topics include epithelium, connective tissue, muscle and neurons.
 In addition, In addition, associated microanatomical ocular anomalies that lead to disease and pathophysiologies are discussed throughout every major section of the course.
 Laboratory sessions provide support for the material.